 9 personalization trends to keep an eye on in 2020

 Growing your ecommerce business faster than the market is not an easy feat.
-Heavy investments to customer acquisition might be irrelevant if your service is not living up to the promises and standards that are set by the best at the market.
+Heavy investments in customer acquisition might be irrelevant if your service is not living up to the promises and standards that are set by the best in the market.
 However, the opportunities are out there: the internet is full of ecommerce sites that are just simply bad or close to horrible.
 Either there’s a new site with a “fantastic” fresh look that is missing key usability features or there’s an old-school site that makes you almost sick just by looking at it.

 This is the opportunity to grow your market share.
 Simply put: the better your service delivers, the more you can also invest in customer acquisition.
 The fastest and most effective marketing investment is to invest in personalization.
 With personalization, you’ll grow your service revenue and customer lifetime value.
 That is because, with personalization, you can drastically improve your site usability for each and every customer.